atsushieno/aap-core/docs/design/PLUGIN_MANAGER_APP.md

 While it could be configured per plugin (because there is only one plugin in the audio graph, it is quite possible), we would begin with a fixed Stereo audio bus configuration (i.e. left and right for the input and the output), with a virtual MIDI2 input port and a virtual MIDI2 output port.

 However, we can specify the number of input channels at `PluginPlayer` constructors so it may still work.
-What is left unsupported is adjusting input audio file data to what `AudioData` expects (for audio device inputs it is handled at Oboe or AAudio).
+What is left unsupported is adjusting input audio file data to what `AudioBuffer` expects (for audio device inputs it is handled at Oboe or AAudio).

 #### Configuration Changes